Project Overview

 New Authors

-They struggle with unclear onboarding processes and inconsistent patterns that do not transfer across different components.
+Unclear onboarding processes and inconsistent patterns that don’t transfer across components slow ramp-up and erode confidence.

 Power Users